ainetwork-ai/ainspace/README.md

 **A:** We use an **Event-Driven Architecture** inside the Village.
 Agents continuously perceive environmental events (like "festival needed") and use the **A2A Protocol** to dynamically discover peers with relevant skills.
 This replaces rigid orchestration with autonomous choreography.

 **Example from Demo:** When a user asks for a festival, Ryu Seong-ryong Agent autonomously discovers Kkaebi (contents planning), Ryu Un-ryong (marketing), and Horaeng (products) without any developer coding the workflow.
 The Agents negotiate and collaborate based purely on context.

 ---

-### Q: How do we ensure Agents persist across sessions?

-**A:** Each Agent is assigned a **unique A2A address** (`/api/a2a/{agent_name}`) and stored in **Redis** with its state, memory, and learning.
-The **DAG Orchestrator** maintains conversation history, ensuring Agents remember their roles and relationships even after system restarts.

-**Example from Demo:** Ryu Seong-ryong Agent deployed via A2A Builder continues to exist at `/api/a2a/ryuseongryong`.
-Even days later, it remembers past interactions and accumulated knowledge from the Village.

----